 So far, in no particular order, my top 5 favorite ice cream flavors, from the places I’ve been to are: Sebastian Joe’s Nicolette Pot Hole, The Pumphouse’s Sea Salt Caramel, Jaxson’s Ice Cream Parlor’s Peanut Butter Chocolate and Cold Stone’s Mud Pie Mojo.
 My top 5 fondest childhood memories of eating ice cream are listed in timeline order: 1) Going to a place in Maryland called Friendly’s Ice Cream to enjoy ice cream and a side of french fries.
 The sweet and salty combo was the best.
 2) My birthday party at Farrell’s Ice Cream Parlor.
 “The Zoo”, which consisted of a huge silver bowl of different flavored ice creams with bells and whistles.
 Literally, the waiters came out of the kitchen ringing bells and blowing whistles while singing Happy Birthday to me.
 3) I cherish the Summer trips to Foster Freeze in Carson, CA with my cousins.
 I always ordered a banana split.
 4) When I was in high school, I got an A on my final in Home Economics - I made home made Oreo Ice Cream and it was so good.
 I was very proud of that A because our Home Ec teacher was tough.
 And 5) there were several nights at USD that my roommate Sharon and I would save up money to buy pints of Ben & Jerry’s ice cream.
 I always bought the Coffee, Health Bar Crunch.
 We would sit in front of the TV and finish our pints in one sitting.
 Aaahhh, those were the days when I just ate ice-cream without worrying about calories, trans-fats, sugar contents and/or if it was organic.

 The traveler in me is dying to try the ice cream sold here at a local restaurant named Coco Loco which is in Flamingo Beach, Costa Rica.
-The restaurant is less than a 1/2 mile away from us so we can just walk over.
+The restaurant is a block away from us so we can just walk over.
 My sister-in-law swears by the coconut ice cream and I trust her word because she has great taste.
 Not to mention, all the food at Coco Loco is so delicious.
 I scream, you scream and especially in Costa Rica, we all scream for ice cream!